Skip to content

 OpenPhone is a modern VoIP phone system built for businesses to help growing teams easily scale their communication.
 When you sign up, you can get one free US, Canadian, or toll-free number for every user on your team — and you can always get more numbers for $5 each per month.
 Alternatively, you can assign specific team members to shared phone numbers so anyone available can pick up calls or respond to texts.

-OpenPhone is far more than a second phone number app.
+OpenPhone is far more than a second phone number app, though.
 It’s here to help your business streamline your phone and text communication.
 For example, you can set up automations like an auto-attendant, which lets your clients route their own calls, and texting auto-replies to reach out to contacts over text when you miss incoming calls.
-Or, you can integrate with business apps like Gmail, Slack, Zapier, and HubSpot to speed up your workflow.
+Or you can integrate with business apps like Gmail, Slack, Zapier, and HubSpot to speed up your workflow.

 Key features of OpenPhone